EternityForest/Acorns/README.md

 This function will first try to read from the table itself, and if the key isn't there, it will look in the ini file.

 If it's not there either, the default is used.

+### Acorns.getConfig(String key, String * d)
+Same as above, but returns the config as a String object.

 ###  SQInteger Acorns.registerFunction(const char* id,SQFUNCTION f,const char *fname)